Theomat/theomat.github.io/_pages/about.md

 - Applying for "CR" (researcher) positions
 - 2026 in research for transparency:
   - newly submitted: 1 conf 1 journal
+  - rejected: none so far :D
+  - in review: 1 journal
+  - accepted: 1 conf
   - from 2025:
-    - in review: 0 conf 3 journals
+    - in review: 0 conf 3 journals (2 major 1 minor)
     - accepted: 1 conf

 2026:

 - December: plan to attend a workshop in Aussois
-- June 1-4: I will be at GDR SciLog
+- June 1-4: I will be at [GDR SciLog](https://scilog2026.fr/)
+- May 3: Our work Sustainable Benchmarking Tool got accepted at [SAT 26](https://satisfiability.org/SAT26/index.html)
-- April: Our paper [Promises, Perils, and (Timely) Heuristics for Mining Coding  Agent Activity](https://arxiv.org/abs/2601.18345) got a Distinguished Paper Award at MSR!
+- April: Our paper [Promises, Perils, and (Timely) Heuristics for Mining Coding  Agent Activity](https://arxiv.org/abs/2601.18345) got a Distinguished Paper Award at [MSR](https://conf.researchr.org/series/msr)!
-- March-April: I was auditioned at CNRS in section 2 for full research position
+- March-April: I was auditioned at CNRS in section 2 for a full research position.

 2025: